omritriki/BIU-Points-Calculator/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
+Feel free to suggest new features, and inform me on bugs you found.